Interested in volunteering? Here are some of the ways you can pitch in.

 Newsletter Contributor: Do you like to write?
 Do you love gardening?
 If so, we need your help in developing our Growing Times newsletter which is distributed to our gardeners, volunteers and donors.
 We have three newsletters left to write this season and would welcome ideas about fall harvesting and storing, recipes, and cleaning up your bed.

 Office Support: The office on 365 Lindell Ave, Leominster Ma is bustling with a full staff of four people!
 But we could always use more help with basic administrative jobs.
 Every other Friday we send out our newsletter and could use some help folding and labeling.

 Growing Places is looking for talented and enthusiastic people to join our Board of Trustees.
-In addition to traditional board skills such as finance, fund-raising, legal, communications and media, Growing Places is looking for people with a social enterprise or agricultural background, or people with connections to our client population and/or organizations that serve them.
+In addition to traditional board skills such as finance, fund-raising, legal, communications and media, Growing Places is looking for people with a social enterprise or agricultural background, or people with connections to our community.
+If interested, contact Joanne@growingplaces.org.